 \subsection{Experimental Setup}

-All experiments were conducted on a single NVIDIA RTX 3090 GPU (24GB VRAM) with 96GB system RAM.
+All probe training was conducted on a single NVIDIA RTX 3090 GPU (24GB VRAM) with 96GB system RAM.
+For the additional backbones (GPT-OSS-20B and Qwen3-30B-A3B), hidden states were pre-extracted on an NVIDIA A100 80GB GPU and transferred for local probe training.
 To reduce peak GPU memory during training, we pre-extracted and cached hidden states from the frozen LLM before training probe classifiers, allowing larger batch sizes under VRAM constraints.